AngularBootCamp/todo-list-tutorial/property_binding.md

 <input [value]="title">
 ```

-You can go on to the next chapter, but if you'd like to learn more about change detection - keep on reading.
+You can go on to the next chapter, but if you'd like to learn more about change detection, keep reading.

 ## Change Detection